Effects of dietary protein and meal frequency on appetite during weight loss

 CONCLUSIONS: These results suggest that higher protein intake promotes daily satiety during weight loss.
 Daily diets consumed in smaller frequent meals may lead to reduced hunger.

 Thomas, Sarah, "Effects of dietary protein and meal frequency on appetite during weight loss" (2009).
 CFS Honors Program Undergraduate Theses.
-Paper 10.
+10.

 This document is currently not available here.